-Produced by the University of Arkansas with their thornless blackberry program, the Apache Blackberry Bush features large, plump black berries that ripen in the first year of planting.
+Produced by the University of Arkansas’ blackberry program, the Apache Blackberry Bush features large, plump thornless blackberries that ripen in the first year of planting.
 With extra sweet and flavorful mouthfeel, not only are they delicious to eat but they are ridiculously easy to pick off the erect thornless canes.

 With light pink flowers produced in early spring, you can pick blackberries as soon as mid to late June.
 The erect canes will produce glossy black fruit on new growth every year with a high yield.
 Contrasting the blackberry fruit are green leaves that will stay on the plant all year long to produce an attractive specimen plant for your fruit tree or berry collection.

 The high productive value, excellent flavor, and large fruit size make this berry bush a great contender for eating fresh off the bush, using in cobblers or desserts, or for canning into jellies or jams.
-There is a multitude of blackberry uses in the garden including having them in flower beds to show off the beautiful spring flowers, planting in containers for small spaces, or having them as stand alone plants.
+There are a multitude of uses for blackberries in the garden including having them in flower beds to show off the beautiful spring flowers, planting in containers for small spaces, or having them as stand alone plants.

 Shop our Apache Blackberry plants for sale for an easy to grow berry bush that any gardener can keep thriving and enjoy berries every year!